 According to Dr Daniel Siegel, trauma is an experience or experiences that overwhelms one’s ability to cope, such as childhood abuse or a natural disaster.
 People often experience immediate reactions of shock and denial that the event has happened.
 However, some people may also experience an unpredictable emotional response.

 Developmental trauma refers to any early relational traumatic event, such as separation from parents, loss of a parent, sexual, physical and/or emotional abuse, that interrupts healthy attachment patterns such as emotional regulation, cognition, and behavioural control (Elbretch & Antcliff, 2014; Naff, 201; Lawson & Quinn, 2013).

-Holding such painful memories and emotions for long could also result in psychosomatic symptoms.
+Holding such painful memories and emotions for long could also result in psychosomatic and physical symptoms.
 In other words, such emotional pain can manifest into physical body pain such as headaches, neck, shoulder, and back pain.
 Such pain will be long term until the emotional pain is processed and released.

 It is challenging to process these complex emotions on your own.
 With trauma-informed art psychotherapy, you will be able to process past difficult emotions in a safe, confidential and a non intrusive manner.
 That's how mental health professionals at Solace can help.

 How Trauma Affects the Brain

 Your brain's limbic system controls and processes emotions.
 It's not just responsible for creating emotional responses.
 These brain impulses also directly correlate to your action.

 In most cases, emotional responses such as fear are essential to help you react to danger.
 For example, when you remember that fire feels hot and can burn you, you know that you will not touch the stove again.
 That's a normal reaction.